-As timid as I am, I have no shame in screaming the lyrics to songs I know inside and out, or dancing along to my favorite bands.
+As timid as I am, I have no shame in screaming the lyrics to songs I know inside and out, or dancing spastically along to my favorite bands.
 I grew up going to concerts in and around D.C., home to a legendary music scene of its own.
 I came of age within the walls of the Fillmore and the 9:30 Club, spending countless school nights leaning my arms against a metal barricade.
 When I think of home, I think of those shows and the invincibility I felt when I attended them.

 I was going to miss that sense of belonging when I moved to Brooklyn for college.
 I was terrified of the reality of moving to a new place.
 However, an unexpected surprise welcomed me into the city.
 On August 23, my roommate and I managed to catch the Lemon Twigs at Baby’s All Right for their album release show.
 The concert was sold out, but just days before it was scheduled the venue released a handful of tickets.
 I had only recently become obsessed with the duo from Long Island, but their new record Go To School, a rock opera about a teenage chimpanzee, had caught my attention.
-Even though I was still adjusting to the unfamiliarity of Brooklyn, this was an opportunity I couldn’t pass up.
+Even though I was still adjusting to the unfamiliarity of New York City, this was an opportunity I couldn’t pass up.

 There was magic working in the air the second we arrived.
 From the street, Baby’s looks like a hole-in-the-wall, but inside, it’s intimate and eclectic.
 The hardwood floors give it a homey feeling, and the array of neon rainbow lights behind the stage served as the perfect backdrop for the night.
 We managed to weasel our way a few feet from the stage.
 There were amps stacked directly to our right, ready to deafen us.
 When the opening band Purr came onstage, I noticed they housed two members of the indie rock duo Jack and Eliza, a band I had worshipped in middle school.
 While that project has since disappeared, seeing the two of them still making music was a delightful surprise.